Donoghue v Stevenson: Background and facts

 On the evening of Sunday 26 August 1928, during the Glasgow Trades Holiday, May Donoghue took a train to Paisley, Renfrewshire.
 In Paisley, she went to the Wellmeadow Café.
 A friend, (Note: Although the friend was not named and has not been identified, she is referred to as "she" in the House of Lords judgment.
 It has been suggested that this information was provided by counsel during the hearing.) who was with her, ordered a pear and ice for herself.
 Donoghue asked for a Scotsman ice cream float, a mix of ice cream and ginger beer.
 The owner of the café, Francis Minghella, (Note: Minghella's surname was incorrectly spelt as "Minchella" in law reports of Donoghue v Stevenson.) brought over a tumbler of ice cream and poured ginger beer on it from a brown and opaque bottle labelled "D. Stevenson, Glen Lane, Paisley".
 Although the bottle was labelled as Stevenson's, McByde suggests it is possible it did not originally belong to him (Stevenson).
 Bottles were often reused, and in the process occasionally returned to the incorrect manufacturer.
 Moreover, Stevenson initially claimed he did not issue bottles matching the description provided by Donoghue.

 Donoghue drank some of the ice cream float.
 When her friend poured the remaining ginger beer into the tumbler, a decomposed snail also floated out of the bottle.
 Donoghue claimed that she felt ill from this sight, complaining of abdominal pain.
 According to her later statements of facts, she was required to consult a doctor on 29 August and was admitted to Glasgow Royal Infirmary for "emergency treatment" on 16 September.
 She was subsequently diagnosed with severe gastroenteritis and shock.

-The ginger beer had been manufactured by David Stevenson, who ran a company producing both ginger beer and lemonade at 11 and 12 Glen Lane, Paisley, less than a mile away from the Wellmeadow Café.
+The ginger beer had been manufactured by David Stevenson, who ran a company producing both ginger beer and lemonade at 11 and 12 Glen Lane, Paisley, less than 1 mi from the Wellmeadow Café.
 The contact details for the ginger beer manufacturer were on the bottle label and recorded by Donoghue's friend.

 Donoghue subsequently contacted and instructed Walter Leechman, a local solicitor and city councillor whose firm had acted for the claimants in a factually similar case, Mullen v AG Barr & Co Ltd, less than three weeks earlier (see also George v Skivington).